No Fees Unless We Win 206-919-3215

 - If you want to pursue a lawsuit against a private entity for an injury to your spinal cord, you must prove negligence.
 For example, a doctor may have neglected to care for an injury that resulted in a worsening condition.
 Another example might be someone texting while driving and colliding with you, causing permanent spinal damage.

 - Product Defects.
 Some spinal injuries are the result of faulty products.
 Examples might include faulty seatbelts, a design flaw in a staircase, or airbags that didn’t deploy in a collision.
 In this case, you may choose to pursue a lawsuit against the party who designed, manufactured, or sold the defective product.

 As such, when you discuss your case with our Seattle spinal cord injury attorneys, we can decide the best approach for you or your loved one.
 Between medical bills, physical therapy, and loss of income, spinal cord injuries can ruin a family’s finances – just in basic care.

 How Will I Be Compensated?

 Most victims of spinal cord injury (and their loved ones) want to know what a settlement will do for them in the long run.
 The point of a personal injury settlement is to provide financial security and take care of both short- and long-term costs.

 At Colburn Law, we know that no amount of money can return you or a loved one to your pre-accident condition.
 But a spinal cord settlement will help you pay for your ongoing costs.
-Contact our Seattle personal injury law office to schedule a free review of your legal options.
+We have handled numerous spinal cord injury cases, worked with insurance companies, and helped seek justice for spinal cord injury victims.
+If you are in the Seattle area, contact our Seattle personal injury law office to schedule a free consultation of your legal options.